 CONNECTICUT Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 DELAWARE

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

-Other statewide N/A

-provisions of note
+Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 DISTRICT OF COLUMBIA Statute(s), regulation(s), and initial effective date(s) D.C.
 Mun.
 Regs. tit.
-22-B § 1201 (2023) (eff.
-1992).
-17 Substantive amendment(s) to statewide law(s) March 25, 2016 - Kratom-related substance added to the list of Schedule I controlled substances via regulation.
+22-B § 1201 (2024).8 Substantive amendment(s) to statewide law(s) March 25, 2016 - Kratom-related substance added to the list of Schedule I controlled substances via regulation.
 Is kratom or its related substances controlled?
 Yes.
 According to current District of Columbia regulations (but not statute), 7-hydroxymitragynine is a Schedule I controlled substance.
 Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture The limitations placed by District of Columbia law on Schedule I controlled substances.
 Product label requirements None.
 Penalties for violations The penalties placed by District of Columbia law on Schedule I controlled substances.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local ordinances addressing kratom.
 Recently proposed legislation None.

-&lt;sup>17 The legal status of kratom in the District of Columbia (D.C.) appears unclear.
+8 The legal status of kratom in the District of Columbia (D.C.) appears unclear.
 District law contains two lists of controlled substances, one in statute and one in regulation.
 According to the Schedule I in statute (D.C.
-Code § 48-902.04 (West 2023)), neither kratom nor its psychoactive compounds, mitragynine and 7-hydroxymitragynine, are scheduled or have ever been scheduled.
+CODE § 48-902.04 (West 2024)), neither kratom nor its psychoactive compounds, mitragynine and 7-hydroxymitragynine, are scheduled or have ever been scheduled.
 In contrast, according to the Schedule I in regulation (D.C.
 Mun.
 Regs. tit.
 22-B § 1201 (2023)), D.C. authorities placed 7-hydroxymitragynine into the schedule in March 2016, where it remains today.
 Several online sources suggest that D.C. authorities removed 7-hydroxymitragynine from Schedule I in 2019.
 See, e.g., Is Kratom Legal in Washington D.C.?, KRAOMA (April 12, 2019), https://kraoma.com/kratom-washington-dc-legality/.
 These sources may conflate the 2019 amendment to D.C.
-Code § 48-902.04 (which as noted above, did not contain 7-hydroxymitragynine prior to the amendment), with removing 7-hydroxymitragynine from the enumerated list of Schedule I substances in D.C. regulations.
+CODE § 48-902.04 (which as noted above, did not contain 7-hydroxymitragynine prior to the amendment), with removing 7-hydroxymitragynine from the enumerated list of Schedule I substances in D.C. regulations.